-- d) Webs and face plate of primary supporting members For non-stiffened webs and face plate of primary supporting members sufficient buckling strength as for the hatch cover top and lower plating is to be demonstrated according to Par c). - e) Proof of partial and total fields of hatch covers - (1) Transverse stiffeners of partial and total plate fields comply with the conditions set out in (3) through (4).
+- d) Webs and face plate of primary supporting members - For non-stiffened webs and face plate of primary supporting members sufficient buckling strength as for the hatch cover top and lower plating is to be demonstrated according to Par c). - e) Proof of partial and total fields of hatch covers - (1) Transverse stiffeners of partial and total plate fields comply with the conditions set out in (3) through (4).
 For u-type stiffeners, the proof of torsional buckling strength according to (4) can be omitted.
-Single-side welding is not permitted to use for secondary stiffeners except for u-stiffeners. - (2) Effective width of top and lower hatch cover plating - (i) For demonstration of buckling strength according to (3) through (4) the effective width of plating may be determined by the following formulae. - The effective width of plating a_m or b_m may be determined by following formulae(see also Figure 7).
-But it is not to be taken greater than the value obtained from [1.3.6]. - $b_m = \kappa_x \bullet b$ for longitudinal stiffeners - $a_m = \kappa_y \bullet a$ for transverse stiffeners - κ_x, κ_y = reduction factor given in Table 9 a, b = according to Par b)
+Single-side welding is not permitted to use for secondary stiffeners except for u-stiffeners. - (2) Effective width of top and lower hatch cover plating - (i) For demonstration of buckling strength according to (3) through (4) the effective width of plating may be determined by the following formulae. - The effective width of plating $a_m$ or $b_m$ may be determined by following formulae(see also Figure 7).
+But it is not to be taken greater than the value obtained from [1.3.6].

+$b_m = \kappa_x \cdot b$ for longitudinal stiffeners

+$a_m = \kappa_y \bullet a$ for transverse stiffeners